63 Afghan Detainees Released from Pakistani Prisons Return Home

 Details of the Release

-• Upon release, the individuals were repatriated to Afghanistan, where they were received by local officials.
+- They were transported back to Afghanistan, where they were received by Afghan officials.

 Reactions and Implications

-The release has been welcomed by Afghan authorities and human rights organizations, who have long advocated for the humane treatment of Afghan detainees in Pakistan.
-This move is seen as a positive step towards improving bilateral relations between the two countries.
+The release has been welcomed by Afghan authorities and human rights organizations, who have long advocated for the humane treatment of detainees.
+It is expected to foster better cooperation between the neighboring countries.

 Conclusion